abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 }
 ```

-Add the labels 'noshipcrewandnet80', if the 'expected' value is `True`
+adds the labels 'noshipcrewandnet80', if the 'expected' value is `True`